 new2woodwrk Posted March 19, 2018 Report Share Posted March 19, 2018 Whenever there are thunderstorms I shut down the shop.
 I have UPS' on all our computers and TV's in the house, but not in the shop.
-My area is prone to power outages and spikes during these storms and can really destroy electrical equipment Do you all work in your shops during thunder and lightning?
-OCtoolguy and tomsteve 1 1 Quote Link to comment Share on other sites More sharing options...
+My area is prone to power outages and spikes during these storms and can really destroy electrical equipment Do you all work in your shops during thunder and lightning? tomsteve and OCtoolguy 1 1 Quote Link to comment Share on other sites More sharing options...

 JTTHECLOCKMAN Posted March 19, 2018 Report Share Posted March 19, 2018 Never really gave it any thought.
 I am sure I have worked in the shop during storms.
 Never had power surges that caused damage.
 My computer and tv are both power protected and cable protected.
 At least that is what the protectors are suppose to do.
 I am sure there maybe a potential that is above normal that can take things out.
-If you are prone to power surges you should look into a whole house surge protector. new2woodwrk and OCtoolguy 2 Quote Link to comment Share on other sites More sharing options...
+If you are prone to power surges you should look into a whole house surge protector.
+OCtoolguy and new2woodwrk 2 Quote Link to comment Share on other sites More sharing options...

 NC Scroller Posted March 19, 2018 Report Share Posted March 19, 2018 A long time ago in a garage shop with no windows I had a power fail when cutting a piece on the table saw.
 Scared the ^%%& out of me thinking about that spinning blade.
 Was smart enough or scared enough to freeze until the blade stopped.
-I now have a rechargeable light that goes on automatically when the power is disconnected and a shop with windows.
-SCROLLSAW703, meflick, OCtoolguy and 2 others 5 Quote Link to comment Share on other sites More sharing options...
+I now have a rechargeable light that goes on automatically when the power is disconnected and a shop with windows. meflick, SCROLLSAW703, OCtoolguy and 2 others 5 Quote Link to comment Share on other sites More sharing options...

 WayneMahler Posted March 19, 2018 Report Share Posted March 19, 2018 My house and shop are protected.
 But if the storms are too bad I just wait them out then go back to work.
 Not worth taking chances since I don't have a lot windows in my shop and the ones there are glass block.
 They have vents and all for circulation just really don't show light like a normal window. new2woodwrk, OCtoolguy and SCROLLSAW703 3 Quote Link to comment Share on other sites More sharing options...

 JTTHECLOCKMAN Posted March 19, 2018 Report Share Posted March 19, 2018 1 hour ago, NC Scroller said: A long time ago in a garage shop with no windows I had a power fail when cutting a piece on the table saw.
 Scared the ^%%& out of me thinking about that spinning blade.
 Was smart enough or scared enough to freeze until the blade stopped.
 I now have a rechargeable light that goes on automatically when the power is disconnected and a shop with windows.
 If your saw does not have a magnetic controller it is important to remember to shut the switch off or else when power comes back on there could be a problem.
 Always know where your hands are when working with power tools.
-NC Scroller, new2woodwrk, SCROLLSAW703 and 1 other 2 2 Quote Link to comment Share on other sites More sharing options...
+NC Scroller, new2woodwrk, OCtoolguy and 1 other 2 2 Quote Link to comment Share on other sites More sharing options...

 Dan Posted March 19, 2018 Report Share Posted March 19, 2018 The power tools that are they most dangerous, in my opinion, are my table saw, jointer, and planer.
 Those are in the garage and I only use them when I can take them outdoors.
 If power goes out and comes back on too quick the table saw would be very scary.
 Other tools in the basement, not so scary.
 So, during a thunderstorm I'll still scroll.
-Unless it's really bad then I sit at the window and enjoy the excitement outdoors. new2woodwrk, OCtoolguy and SCROLLSAW703 2 1 Quote Link to comment Share on other sites More sharing options...
+Unless it's really bad then I sit at the window and enjoy the excitement outdoors. new2woodwrk, SCROLLSAW703 and OCtoolguy 2 1 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted March 19, 2018 Report Share Posted March 19, 2018 2 hours ago, JTTHECLOCKMAN said: If your saw does not have a magnetic controller it is important to remember to shut the switch off or else when power comes back on there could be a problem.
 Always know where your hands are when working with power tools.
-Another good reason for a foot switch. new2woodwrk and SCROLLSAW703 1 1 Quote Link to comment Share on other sites More sharing options...
+Another good reason for a foot switch.
+SCROLLSAW703 and new2woodwrk 1 1 Quote Link to comment Share on other sites More sharing options...

 NC Scroller Posted March 19, 2018 Report Share Posted March 19, 2018 2 hours ago, JTTHECLOCKMAN said: If your saw does not have a magnetic controller it is important to remember to shut the switch off or else when power comes back on there could be a problem.
 Always know where your hands are when working with power tools.
 Another reason I now have a Saw Stop table saw.
 BTW my outage was not storm related but was caused by a transformer issue. new2woodwrk 1 Quote Link to comment Share on other sites More sharing options...